dcastro/haskell-flatbuffers/notes.md

 ## TODO

 * Code generation:
-  - give the user the option to generate code for imported types
+  - give the user the option to generate code for imported types (like flatc's --gen-all)

 * Guard against writing buffers longer than 2^31-1 bytes
     * this should (implicitly) also protect against strings/vectors with a length that wouldn't fit in a uoffset (word32) field.